Gleyber Torres Preview, Player Props: Yankees vs. Tigers

 Gleyber Torres At The Plate

-- In 17.3% of his games this season, he has gone deep, and 4.2% of his trips to the dish.
+- In 17.2% of his games this year, he has gone deep, and 4.2% of his trips to the plate.

-- Torres has had an RBI in 39 games this season (29.3%), including 17 multi-RBI outings (12.8%).
-He has also driven home three or more of his team's runs in two contests.
+- In 29.9% of his games this season, Torres has tallied at least one RBI.
+In 18 of those games (13.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 58 of 133 games this year, and more than once 14 times.
+- In 59 of 134 games this year, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.